sepsis-omics/tutorials/docs/dna/denovo/galaxy-spades.md

 Get data files into Galaxy:

-1. In the history pane, click on the **History Options** button at the top right corner.
+1. In the history pane, click on the <ss>History Options</ss> button at the top right corner.

-2. A list appears: at the bottom of the list, click on **Import from File**.
+2. A list appears: at the bottom of the list, click on <ss>Import from File</ss>.

 3. In the centre pane, a text box appears called "Archived History URL:".
 Into this box, paste the web address of the stored data that we will use.
-This is: https://swift.rc.nectar.org.au:8888/v1/AUTH_377/public/Galaxy-History-adelaideworkshopstart.tar.gz  (FIXME: rename something simpler and only keep the fastq files) and then click **Submit**.
+This is: https://swift.rc.nectar.org.au:8888/v1/AUTH_377/public/Galaxy-History-adelaideworkshopstart.tar.gz  (FIXME: rename something simpler and only keep the fastq files) and then click <ss>Submit</ss>.
 Galaxy will download these files.

-4. In the history pane, click on the **View all Histories** button at the top right corner.
+4. In the history pane, click on the <ss>View all Histories</ss> button at the top right corner.
 The imported files will be a new history called "imported from archive: adelaide_workshop_start" (rename).
-Above this, click on the **Switch to** button to make this the current history.
-Then click **Done** in the top left corner.
+Above this, click on the <ss>Switch to</ss> button to make this the current history.
+Then click <ss>Done</ss> in the top left corner.

 5. In the history pane, we now have two files: aaaR1.fastq and aaaR2.fastq.
 (FIXME: to rename)